What Is A Daycare Injury?

-When a daycare facility does not have systems in place to properly monitor, inspect, and fix or replace its equipment, it is only a matter of when it will lead to a daycare injury for one of the kids.
+When a daycare facility does not have systems in place to properly monitor, inspect, fix or replace its equipment, it is only a matter of time when it will lead to a daycare injury for one of the children.
 Some examples mainly occur on the playgrounds with the slides and swings.
 These, as well as some others, are used with a lot of force and movement.
 Their is significant pressure put on them.

 If the legs were not properly installed or rust has developed, these seemingly fun toys become dangers to the kids playing on them.
 If your child was Injured at a Dallas Daycare Playground, please read the article linked.

-2) Unsafe Equipment For A Kid's Age
+2) Unsafe Equipment For A Child's Age

 One aspect of daycare safety that gets forgotten is reinsuring the toys are matched with the age of the kids using them.
 We all know as parents that certain toys are okay for certain aged kids, while other toys may not be.
-Since a daycare facility is an extension of you, they must take into consideration the age of the kid when deciding what toys to stock their facility with.
+Since a daycare facility is an extension of you, they must take into consideration the age of the child when deciding what toys to stock their facility with.